Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Very Affordable with Many Free Extras

-For only $1.99/mo over 27 months, Surfshark represents phenomenal value.
+For only $2.49/mo over 27 months, Surfshark represents phenomenal value.

-Alongside all the non-negotiable privacy and security features we expect from a VPN service, Surfshark’s standard subscription comes with a wide selection of extra tools for free.
+Alongside all the non-negotiable privacy and security features we expect from a VPN service, Surfshark’s standard subscription throws in a wide selection of extra tools at no extra cost.

-The most noteworthy of these free extras are: multi-hop servers, IP rotator, ad blocker, cookie pop-up blocker, and even a GPS spoofer in its Android app.
+The most noteworthy free extras include multi-hop servers, rotating IPs, an ad blocker, a cookie pop-up blocker, and even a GPS spoofing tool on Android.

 Some of Surfshark’s advanced settings.

-One of Surshark’s unique benefits is that you can trial it for free through desktop or mobile.
-For context, most VPN services only offer free trials via iOS and Android.
+One of Surfshark’s unique benefits is that you can try it for free through desktop or mobile.
+For context, most VPNs only offer free trials via iOS and Android.

-Private Internet Access (PIA) is a great VPN that strikes an excellent balance between performance and price.
+Private Internet Access (PIA) is a very good VPN that strikes an excellent balance between performance and price.
 It also has an unlimited device policy with no restrictions whatsoever.

-Thanks to its excellent privacy standards, great speeds, and a bargain price of $2.03/mo over 39 months, PIA is a very affordable way to use one VPN subscription on all your devices.
+Thanks to its excellent privacy standards, great speeds, and a bargain price of $1.33/mo over 26 months, PIA is a very affordable way to use one VPN subscription on all your devices.

 Despite a large selection of advanced security settings, all the apps are nicely designed with a clutter-free home screen and good navigation.